-- > Sit on more than five public company boards; or - Are CEOs of public companies who sit on the boards of more than two public companies besides their own-withhold only at their outside boards.
+- > Sit on more than five public company boards; or - Are CEOs of public companies who sit on the boards of more than two public companies besides their own-withhold only at their outside boards3.

 Diversity: Highlight boards with no gender diversity.
-However, no adverse vote recommendations will be made due to any lack of gender diversity.
+For 2019 meetings, no adverse vote recommendations will be made due to a lack of gender diversity.